 Stretching 2.6 miles, the Tampa Riverwalk along the Hillsborough River by downtown Tampa is a fun, festive and extremely popular destination for Tampa Bay locals and visitors alike!
-Since completion of the reconstructed Tampa Riverwalk in 2016, this stretch of walkway along the Hillsborough River and Garrison Channel has since become a hotspot for activities in the downtown area.
 With a growing list of waterfront dining options, three museums, a steady stream of outdoor festivals, and a growing list of water activities, it’s easy to plan the perfect Tampa Riverwalk date night.

 Whether you prefer a leisurely stroll or a more active itinerary, the Tampa Riverwalk has something to fit every style.